 Unfortunately, there is no easy answer for this one.
 Existing research has shown anxiety disorders to be caused by a wide range of factors.
 Some of the more common causes include experiencing stressful life events, certain types of drug use (e.g. cocaine, excessive caffeine or methamphetamines), comorbidity with other existing disorders.

-You might even be genetically predisposed to panic attacks if either of your parents do.
+You might even be genetically predisposed to panic attacks if either of your parents are.
 It is important to note that to be classified as a disorder, the anxiety and/or panic attacks should be having a disabling impact on your daily functioning.

-Most people should be familiar with anxiety symptoms, which generally fall into three categories; cognitive, behavioural and physical.
+Most people should be familiar with anxiety attack symptoms, which generally fall into three categories; cognitive, behavioural and physical.
 Examples of cognitive symptoms include nightmares, racing or unwanted thoughts, poor concentration, absent-mindedness and undue worry and stress.

 Examples of behavioural symptoms include increased irritability and being extremely vigilant or ‘on edge’.
 Physical symptoms can manifest in the form of rapid, shallow breathing, increased heart-rate, trembling and even headaches.

 Anxiety therapy and counselling can help you through a number of ways, most notably by identifying and reducing symptoms and triggers, as well as helping you build the relevant skills and knowledge, allowing you to develop improved coping mechanisms for long term improvement.
-To this end, We typically adopt a two pronged approach to anxiety treatment.
+To this end, We typically adopt a two pronged approach to anxiety treatment;

-It is important to note that while CBT is a highly researched and well regarded approach to dealing with problem anxiety, your anxiety psychologist might adopt different or additional approaches depending on your particular situation and circumstances.
+This might include brief cognitive behavioural therapy for anxiety (CBT) for short term improvement and relief from symptoms as well as coping skills training and psycho-education to improve long-term outcomes.
+It is important to note that while CBT is a highly researched and well regarded approach to dealing with anxiety symptoms, your psychologist might adopt different or combined / multiple approaches depending on your particular situation and circumstances.